embedly/embedly-docs/features/image/index.rst

 Like the other features, it's possible to invoke the Image Proxy through the API.
 These arguments allow you to apply a uniform ``image_width`` and ``image_height`` to every image that Embedly passes back through the API response.
-Again, if you need different thumbnail and photo sizes you should use :ref:`i.embed.ly <i_embed_ly>` directly.
+If you need different sizes for different images, you should use :ref:`i.embed.ly <i_embed_ly>` directly.

 Example
 ^^^^^^^
-Using the following query arguments, will manipulate every image that is passed back in the Embedly response.
+Using the following query arguments will manipulate every image that is passed back in the Embedly response.
 Here is an example call::

   http://api.embed.ly/1/preview?url=http%3A%2F%2Fwww.geek.com%2Farticles%2Fmobile%2Fjournalist-goes-undercover-making-the-iphone-5-at-foxconn-20120912%2F&image_height=100&image_method=fill&image_error_url=http%3A%2F%2Fmedia.tumblr.com%2Ftumblr_m9e0vfpA7K1qkbsaa.jpg&image_width=100&key=key